buildpulse/test-reporter/README.md

 ```

 ## Build
+The following will build the binary.
 ```
 ./script/build-snapshot
 ```

+The binary can be found in `./dist`.
+The following platforms + architectures are supported:

+- Darwin / Mac OS (amd64, arm64)
+- Windows (amd64)
+- Linux (amd64, arm64)
+  - Ubuntu
+  - Debian
+  - Fedora
+  - CentOS
+  - RedHat
+  - Alpine

 ## Natively Supported CI Providers
 We are able to infer the required environment variables from the following CI providers: